luyaozou/luyaozou.github.io/_pages/about.md

 Who Am I?
 =====

-I am currently the Chaire de Professeur Junior (a French tenure-track position) at Ecole d'Ingénieurs du Littoral - Côte d'Opale.
-This is my simple personal webpage.
+I am currently the Chaire de Professeur Junior (a French tenure-track position) at Ecole d'Ingénieurs, Université du Littoral - Côte d'Opale (ULCO).
+I work in the [Laboratory of Physical-Chemistry of Atmosphere (LPCA UR 4493)](https://lpca.univ-littoral.fr/home-2/).

 What do I do in research?
 =====

 I am a spectroscopist.
 More specifically, I mainly focus on laboratory rotational spectroscopy, which works with microwave and (sub)millimeter wave radiation.
-I am interested in the molecules, especially radicals, that are important in the chemistry of atmospheric and astrophysical environments.
+My interest lies in spectral measurement and analysis, and in the application of rotational spectra in gas-phase detection of molecules in the atmosphere and in the interstellar medium.
+I have experience in developing laboratory instruments, software, and in analyzing complicated rotational spectra including large amplitude motions.

+During my PhD and post-docs, I mainly focused on studying the molecules relevant to *astrochemistry* using mainly two techniques: pulsed supersonic expansion experiments and room-temperature absorption spectroscopy.
+I developed "fast-sweep" scanning technique (at Emory) and then a millimeter-wave chirped pulse spectrometer (at Lille).
+I studied radicals, N-containing organic molecules, and a van-der-Waals complex using these experimental techniques.

+In my current position at ULCO, I am interested in applying rotational spectroscopy to study atmospheric reactions leading to the formation of secondary organic aerosols (SOAs).
+I am developing a project combining jet-expansion spectroscopy with atmospheric simulation chambers to better characterize the reaction intermediates of SOA precursors.

 What do I do in other times?